Joint spectral radius, Sturmian measures, and the finiteness conjecture: Introduction

 \subsection{Organisation of article}

 The article is organised as follows.
 Section \ref{prelimsection} consists of preliminaries: maps induced by matrices acting on projective space, Perron-Frobenius theory, and some useful notation and identities.
 Section \ref{projconvprojconc} develops the notions of projective convexity and projective concavity.
-Section \ref{induceddynsyssection} introduces the induced dynamical system $T_\A$ for concave-convex matrix pairs $\A$, and the formulation of joint spectral radius in terms of ergodic optimization (Theorem \ref{maxtheorem}).
-Section \ref{sturmasection} introduces Sturmian measures and Sturmian intervals for the dynamical system $T_\A$, while Section \ref{transfersection} establishes the existence of an important technical tool, the Sturmian transfer function.
+Section \ref{induceddynsyssection} introduces the induced dynamical system $T_\A$ for concave-convex matrix pairs $\A$, the formulation of joint spectral radius in terms of ergodic optimization (Theorem \ref{maxtheorem}), and the connection between the finiteness property and $T_\A$-periodic orbits.
+Section \ref{sturmasection} introduces Sturmian measures and Sturmian intervals for the dynamical system $T_\A$, and makes the connection between finiteness counterexamples and unique maximizing measures which are Sturmian of irrational parameter.
+Section \ref{transfersection} establishes the existence of an important technical tool, the Sturmian transfer function.
 After deriving some explicit formulae for extremal Sturmian intervals in Section \ref{extsturmsection}, the key Section \ref{particularsection} establishes the link between Sturmian intervals and the parameter $t$ of the pair $\A(t)$.
 Section \ref{dominatessec} treats the case of those parameters $t$ such that one matrix in the pair $\A(t)$ dominates the other, so that the joint spectral radius $r(\A(t))$ is simply the spectral radius of the dominating matrix.
 All other parameters are considered in Section \ref{technicalsection}, establishing that the joint spectral radius is always attained by a unique Sturmian measure.
 Finally, in Section \ref{devilsection} we show that the map taking parameter values $t$ to the associated Sturmian parameter $\mathcal{P}(t)$ is a devil's staircase.